-HOW: After creating a new project and importing your patents to it, click on the Member icon in the toolbar to invite your collaborators via email.
-Don’t forget to set the access permissions from the same pop-up window under the Access column.
+HOW: After creating a new project and importing your patents, click on the Member icon in the toolbar to invite your team members via email.
+Don’t forget to set the access permissions from the same pop-up window.

 Step 2: Let them know what you’re working on

-When working from home in the middle of a pandemic, life can get in the way and reaching out to your team members can be challenging.
-Tags can be an easy way to let others know what you are working on — and what they should be working on, too.
+When working from home in the middle of a pandemic, reaching out to your team members can be challenging.
+Tags are an easy way to let others know what you are working on — and what they should be working on, too.

 HOW: Select the patents you want to add a tag to, click on the Tag icon on the toolbar and assign the tags.
 You can create your own by clicking on the Edit icon in the top-right corner of the pop-up window.